Salmon Fishing Licence in Canada

 New Brunswick

-NB offers some of the best Atlantic salmon rivers in the world, including the Miramichi and Restigouche.
+NB includes major Atlantic salmon rivers such as the Miramichi and Restigouche.
 Non-resident salmon licences are divided into classes: Class 1 Season ($173 + HST), Class 2 seven-day ($100 + HST), and Class 3 three-day ($53 + HST).
 Crown Reserve Waters offer allocated rod-per-day access for prime salmon and brook trout angling.

 In New Brunswick, non-resident anglers are legally required to hire a licensed guide or be accompanied by a resident when fishing for Atlantic salmon.